dib-lab/2021-paper-ibd/manuscript.md

 TBD on if the PFAM stuff works.

-## Calculating abundances metagenome abundances of dominating set nodes in the metapangenom graph
+## Calculating abundances metagenome abundances of dominating set nodes in the metapangenome graph

 We calculated k-mer abundances for each graph piece in the level 1 dominating set.
 <!-- @Titus could you add some more words to how we do this? -->